-Example: Jim becomes interested in a class on Science, Technology and Public Policy at the Harvard Kennedy School.
+Example: Jim is interested in a class on Science, Technology and Public Policy at the Harvard Kennedy School.
 This course is equivalent to 5 Harvard Chan School credits.
 If Jim had not been planning to double-count any of the eligible HLS health law classes, he could apply the Kennedy School course credits fully toward his MPH.
 However, Jim's plan is to apply the 5 credits from Health Law as well as the 5 credits from his Administrative Law class toward his MPH.
 This brings him to 10 credits from courses taught outside the Harvard Chan School, so the Kennedy School class cannot also count toward his MPH.
-Jim decides not to ask the Harvard Chan School Registrar to count the 5 credits from the Health Law class toward his MPH, and instead plans to count the 5 credits from the Kennedy School course.
-Health Law will still count toward his Law School classroom credit requirement.
+Jim decides not to ask the Harvard Chan School Registrar to count the 5 credits from the Health Law will still count toward his Law School classroom credit requirement.

-Q: Can I cross-register for courses at other Harvard schools (e.g., Harvard Kennedy School) and apply those credits toward my JD?
+Q. Can I cross-register for courses at other Harvard schools (e.g., Harvard Kennedy School) and apply those credits toward my JD?

-A: Not without special permission.
+A. Not without special permission.
 JD/MPH students can receive up to 12 converted credits from qualifying MPH coursework; therefore, if approved to enroll in a cross-registered course, it is likely that the credits will not count towards the JD degree requirements.